CMMC Readiness

 No System Security Plan

 NIST 800-171 requires a documented SSP.
-It is the most common finding in assessments and the one that signals to assessors that nothing else is going to go well either.
+It is the most common finding and signals to assessors that nothing else is going to go well either.

 CUI Boundary Never Defined

 You cannot protect what you have not scoped.
-Most small contractors have CUI spread across email, shared drives, laptops, and cloud tools with no formal boundary anywhere.
+Most contractors have CUI spread across email, shared drives, laptops, and cloud tools with no formal boundary.

 MFA Gaps

 MFA is required for privileged and remote access.
-Many contractors have it partially deployed or have carve outs for specific users with no documented rationale or POA&M.
+Many contractors have carve-outs for specific users with no documented rationale or POA&M.

 No Audit Logging

 NIST 800-171 requires log generation, protection, and regular review.
-Most small contractors have no logging setup at all and scramble when it comes up in an assessment.
+Most small contractors have no logging setup and scramble when it comes up.

 No Incident Response Plan

-You need a documented IR plan and real evidence it has been tested.
+You need a documented IR plan with evidence it has been tested.
 A template you downloaded and filed away does not cut it.

-Unmanaged endpoints, vendor default configurations, and missing patches are some of the first things assessors look at.
-They are also some of the easiest to fix.
+Unmanaged endpoints, vendor default configurations, and missing patches are among the first things assessors look for and also the easiest to fix.

 Scoping and CUI Boundary

-We start by defining exactly what systems, people, and data touch CUI.
-Getting scope right is the most important thing you can do.
-It determines everything else and a tighter scope means less work to get compliant.
+We define exactly what systems, people, and data touch CUI.
+Getting scope right is the most important decision you will make.
+A tighter scope means less work to get compliant.

 Gap Assessment Against NIST SP 800-171

 We go through all 110 practices together, domain by domain.
 For each one we call it: fully implemented, partially implemented, or not implemented.
-We score it honestly, not optimistically.
+Scored honestly, not optimistically.

 SSP and POA&M

-We build out your System Security Plan documenting what controls you have, how they work, and who owns them.
-For anything not yet in place, we build a Plan of Action and Milestones with real timelines.
+We build your System Security Plan documenting what controls you have, how they work, and who owns them.
+Gaps become a Plan of Action and Milestones with real timelines.

 Remediation

-We prioritize gaps by risk and how close your assessment timeline is.
-We work with your internal team or your MSP to close them correctly, not just well enough to check a box.
+We prioritize gaps by risk and assessment timeline and work with your team or MSP to close them correctly, not just well enough to check a box.

 Final Review Before Assessment

-Before you bring in a C3PAO we do a full walkthrough of your evidence, your SSP, and your artifact quality.
+Before you bring in a C3PAO we do a full walkthrough of your evidence, SSP, and artifact quality.
 You should not be finding surprises during the real assessment.

 What You Get